What Rights Do Nursing Home Residents Have in South Carolina?

 There are several main categories of nursing home abuse and neglect:

-- Emotional Abuse – The most common type of emotional abuse in a nursing home is verbal by nursing home staff.
+- Emotional Abuse – The most common type of emotional abuse in a nursing home is verbal abuse by nursing home staff.
 Some employees dehumanize residents with cruel remarks or commit other kinds of psychological injury.
 Victims of emotional abuse are usually much less likely to tell a loved one about their treatment out of shame or fear.
 Over time, the continuing abuse further leads to a more isolated state for the resident.
+According to the WHO, psychological and emotional abuse was the single most common form of abuse in institutional settings, with 33.4% of residents and their representatives reporting it.

 - Sexual Abuse – Sexual abuse refers to any sexual contact without the resident’s consent, often by means of threat or force.
 The perpetrators are often employees, but other residents or even visitors can also commit sexual harm.
 When third parties commit sexual abuse, the nursing home can still be held liable for failing to keep the resident safe.
 Many victims are too frightened and ashamed to report the assault, sometimes thinking it was their fault.
 Many families do not realize what has occurred until a victim is diagnosed with an STD.